-Amid threats of legal action and the promise of legislation to change a constitutional amendment, the Arkansas Racing Commission on Thursday unanimously adopted hundreds of pages of rules to regulate casino gambling in the state.
+Amid threats of legal action and the promise of legislation to change a constitutional amendment, the Arkansas Racing Commission on Thursday unanimously adopted hundreds of pages of rules to regulate casino gambling and Online Betting in the state.

 The 314-page draft of rules, adapted heavily from Nevada’s gambling statutes and regulations, will go before a state legislative committee Monday for review.